 Short breaks in Wiltshire

-As I’ve already mentioned, 2019 would be a great year to book a short break in Wiltshire.
+We really enjoyed our short break in Wiltshire.
 As well as all the historic attractions of Salisbury there are some great family events throughout the year, like the Christmas Market and lantern parade.
-There’s still time to book a last minute winter getaway to Wiltshire in 2018!
+There’s still time to book a last minute winter getaway to Wiltshire in 2!

 Have you visited Salisbury with kids or taken a short break in Wiltshire?
 I’d love to hear about what you did and where you stayed.
 Leave me a comment below.

 Disclosure: we were invited on a press trip by VisitWiltshire.
 Our accommodation, meals, activities and travel expenses were paid but I did not receive a fee for this coverage.
 All opinions are my own.
 This post also contains affiliate links marked with *.
 This means if you click through and make a purchase I may earn some commission.
 This does not affect the price you pay.

 If you’re planning a short break in Wiltshire then pin this for later.